 They basically weren’t supposed to do or be anywhere that involved more than one man.
 Thank God we’ve drastically grown past that as a generation.
-It will be therefore absurd our side to go back to these things in the name of doctrine just because it’s written in the Bible.
+It will be therefore absurd on our side to go back to these things in the name of doctrine just because it’s written in the Bible.
 Ask yourself first, what’s the context of the content?

 As already stated, the Bible was written to 3 people groups; Greeks, Romans and Jews, especially the epistles.
-As I’ve already discussed the Jewish culture, and now I want to continue with that of the Greeks and Romans, so we understand why Paul said the things he said.
+I’ve already discussed the Jewish culture, and now I want to continue with that of the Greeks and Romans, so we understand why Paul said the things he said.

 The books that were written to the Romans have no correction for women.
 No instructions were given by Paul to the Romans to restrict women from teaching or exercising authority.
 Why?
 In Roman culture, no one cared who was a woman and who wasn’t.
-Roman women could buy and sell property.
+Roman women could buy and sell properties.

 Unlike Jewish women who couldn’t own anything; anything they “owned” belonged to the man.
 Legally, Roman women were the property of men but in a much more open way.
-Roman women could have business and make money for themselves and own jobs.
+Roman women could have businesses and make money for themselves and own jobs.
 So for Romans, there were no gender barriers and women weren’t trying to compete with men, unlike extreme feminism today.

 Roman women also had the power to vote.
-Women weren’t an outcast in Roman setting, the poor were.
+Women weren’t an outcast in Roman settings, the poor were.
 No one cared if you were a woman or not; no stigma whatsoever against women in general.